programaker-project/programaker-docs/legal/privacy-policy.md

    - Use a mobile device or web browser to access our content
    - Contact us via email, social media, or on any similar technologies
-   - When you mention us on social media

-We may collect, hold, use, and disclose information for the following purposes, and personal information will not be further processed in a manner that is incompatible with these purposes:

-We may collect, hold, use, and disclose information for the following purposes, and personal information will not be further processed in a manner that is incompatible with these purposes:
+We may collect, hold and use information for the following purposes, and personal information will not be further processed in a manner that is incompatible with these purposes:

-   - to contact and communicate with you
+   - To contact and communicate with you
-   - to enable you to access and use our website, associated applications, and associated social media platforms
+   - To enable you to access and use our website, associated applications, and associated social media platforms

 Please be aware that we may combine information we collect about you with general information or research data we receive from other trusted sources.